IEWC.com

 ISO (International Organization for Standardization)

-The International Organization for Standardization is comprised of representatives from many standards organizations in the participating countries.
+The International Organization for Standardization is composed of representatives from many standards organizations in the participating countries.
 The organization was founded in the late 1940s and is headquartered in Geneva, Switzerland.
 With 167 participating countries, the ISO works mainly in technical and non-technical fields outside of electronic engineering.

 The ISO sets standards for quality, environmental sustainability, and other factors.
 Although the ISO sets the standards, product testing is performed by outside independent organizations.
 Like UL standards, the ISO focus is beyond the automotive industry, but there are certainly some areas of overlap.